 Expensive inventory such as hospital equipment has RFID tags similar to barcodes that help providers to track the equipment throughout its use and obtain location information, manufacturer, expiration date, shipping data and so on.

-Digital information can also be used to track disposable supplies which otherwise piled away in a corner leading to wastage of space, time and resources.
+Digital information can also be used to track disposable supplies which are otherwise piled away in a corner leading to wastage of space, time and resources.

 Data analytics and tools for automation play a significant role in managing the entire medical supply in a better manner.
 This helps medical staff spend more time on patient care rather than supply management.